GarethOates/az-arch-master-class/PaaS/03. Serverless MapReduce on Azure/README.md

 	- 2 Function Apps
 3. Open `ServerlessMapReduce.sln` in Visual Studio.
 Build the solution.
 4. You'll first notice there are two projects in the solution.
 One is a Function v2 (.Net Standard) project, the other is a Function v1 (.Net 4.x aka "netfx") project.
 The code for each project is identical, and shared between the two via linked files.
-3. Right-click on first project and choose 'Publish...'.
-Publish it to v1 app service created by the PowerShell Script.
+3. Right-click on first project and choose 'Publish' -> 'Azure'.
+Select the v1 app service that got created using the PowerShell script.
+Publish it to v1 app service.
-4. Right-click on second project and choose 'Publish...'.
-Publish it to v2 app service created by the PowerShell Script.
+4. Right-click on second project and choose 'Publish' -> 'Azure'.
+Select the v2 app service that got created using the PowerShell script.
+Publish it to v2 app service.
 5. After the code is published to the app service.
 Lets test the app service.

 #### Testing the Function App
-1. Visit your Function App v1 in the Azure Portal.
+1. Visit your **Function App v1** in the Azure portal.
-2. Click the StartAsync function.
+2. Click the **StartAsync** function.
-3. Click 'Test'.
+3. Click **Test**.
 It open a side window to test the connection.
-4. Select the HTTP Method as "POST".
+4. Select the HTTP Method as **POST**.
 5. Select the key provided in the dropdown.
 6. In Query parameters, pass the Name as Path and value of the path.
 Value pf path will be path of `<path where code is downloaded>\ServerlessMapReduce.v1` on your local computer.
 7. You'll receive back a list of URLs you can use to check status, issue new events (not handled by this sample), or terminate the orchestration.